Skip to main content

 Q: Will I get the flu from the flu shot?

 A: No, you cannot get the flu from the flu shot.
-The vaccine is made by either using an inactivated (killed) virus or using a single gene from the virus (not the whole virus) to create an immune response (antibodies) against the virus without giving you an infection.
+The vaccine is made by either using an inactivated (noncontagious) virus or using a single gene from the virus (not the whole virus).
+This creates an immune response (antibodies) against the virus without giving you an infection.

 Q: How does the flu vaccine work?

-A: It is common to have a reaction to the vaccine.
-The most common side effects are localized reactions such as soreness, swelling or redness where the shot was given or a generalized reaction such as fatigue, low grade fever or headache.
-These symptoms last no more than 1-2 days after getting the vaccine.
+A: The most common side effects are soreness, swelling or redness where the shot was given; fatigue; low grade fever or headache.
+These symptoms last no more than one or two days after getting the vaccine.

-Q: Even though I got the flu shot last year, why did I still get sick with flu symptoms?
+Q: I got the flu shot last year.
+Why did I still get sick with flu symptoms?

 Q: Why should I get the flu shot this year?

-A: The flu vaccine protects millions of people from illnesses, doctor visits and hospitalizations each year.
-Getting vaccinated protects the people around you who may not have the immune system to fight the virus, including babies, young children, elderly people and people fighting cancer and other chronic illnesses.
+A: The flu vaccine can help millions of people avoid illnesses, doctor visits and hospitalizations each year.
+Getting vaccinated protects the people around you who may not have a strong immune system.
+This includes babies, young children, elderly people and people fighting cancer and other chronic illnesses.

-Talk to your healthcare provider if you need help or have questions about the flu vaccine.
+Talk to your healthcare provider if you have other questions about the flu vaccine.